Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: List of assumptions

 \item[KS2 ] $ $($ $\textbf{\itshape{Geometrical and relational isotropy}}): The spacelike and timelike condensate wavefunctions as well as the correlation functions $\delta\Phi,\delta\Psi$ and $\delta\Xi$ are required to satisfy a quantum analogue of isotropy, realized by setting all the area eigenvalues of the faces $f$ of a tetrahedron to the same value, $\rho_f =\rho$.
 Moreover, the spacelike peaking encoded in the condensate wavefunction $\tau$ is isotropic by choosing the same peaking parameters for all of the three spatial directions.
 This also ensures that in a derivative expansion for the effective relational equations, only the Laplace operator with respect to the rod variables enters.

 \item[KS3 ] $ $($ $\textbf{\itshape{Peaking and frame-dependence}}): Following the strategy of~\cite{Marchetti:2020umh,Marchetti:2020qsq,Marchetti:2021gcv}, the condensate wavefunction factorizes into a peaking term and a reduced wavefunction.
 On the spacelike sector, the peaking function only contains the clock variable, while the timelike condensate is peaked on clock and rods.
 This ensures that the spatial derivative, acting on the volume perturbations, is only associated to spacelike dual edges.
 The peaking functions are Gaussians with a non-trivial phase and a small width.
 As argued in~\cite{Marchetti:2020umh,Marchetti:2020qsq}, a non-vanishing $\epsilon$ as well as a non-vanishing phase are required in order to guarantee that all quantum fluctuations of observables associated to the reference fields are small in the classical regime.
 Both of the reduced condensate wavefunctions, $\slrcw(\rf^0)$ and $\tlrcw(\rf^0)$, only depend on relational time as they are assumed to be part of the background.
-For the $2$-body correlations $\delta\Phi,\delta\Psi$ and $\delta\Xi$, no peaking is encoded and an explicit rod-dependence is assumed in order to render these functions part of the perturbations.\footnote{As we argue in Sec.~\ref{sec:Perturbed equations of motion}, although assuming a rod-dependence of $\delta\Xi$, the dynamical equations, together with Eq.~\eqref{eq:relation of dPsi and dPhi}, render this function only time-dependent.}
+For the $2$-body correlations $\delta\Phi,\delta\Psi$ and $\delta\Xi$, no peaking is encoded and an explicit rod-dependence is assumed in order to render these functions part of the perturbations. {Notice that in spite of assuming a rod-dependence of $\delta\Xi$, the dynamical equations, together with Eq.~\eqref{eq:relation of dPsi and dPhi}, render this function only time-dependent as we argue in Sec.~\ref{sec:Perturbed equations of motion}.}

 \item[KS4 ] $ $($ $\textbf{\itshape{Signature of tetrahedra and faces}}): We extend the spacelike Barrett-Crane model by timelike tetrahedra and leave the inclusion of lightlike tetrahedra for future research.
 For the timelike condensate, entering the perturbed CPS in Eq.~\eqref{eqn:perturbedstates}, we assume that the corresponding timelike tetrahedra contain spacelike faces only.
-This assumption is supported by two reasons: $(i)$ Recent studies in~\cite{Jercher:2023abc} suggest that only spacelike faces contribute to a condensate phase and $(ii)$ timelike and spacelike tetrahedra can interact only via spacelike faces, as shown in~\cite{Jercher:2022mky}.
+This assumption is supported by two reasons: $(i)$ Recent studies in~\cite{Jercher:2024abc} suggest that only spacelike faces contribute to a condensate phase and $(ii)$ timelike and spacelike tetrahedra can interact only via spacelike faces, as shown in~\cite{Jercher:2022mky}.